Published 12/14/2013. Last updated 1/4/2014.

-The clear implication of all this is that there is a powerful relationship between our gut biomes’ well-being and the health of all our various systems and parts.
-With newly refined technology, scientists are identifying the many ways our guts are central players in mind-body interactions.
-Keeping your gut flora well balanced will vastly improve your overall health in a wide variety of ways.
+The clear implication of all this for me is that there is a powerful relationship between our gut biomes’ well-being and the health of all our various systems and parts.
+Keeping our gut flora well balanced for the particular environments they encounter will vastly improve overall health in a wide variety of ways.

 Michael Pollan states it well in his New York Times Magazine article “Some of My Best Friends Are Germs “ – which I highly recommend reading:

 Human health should now “be thought of as a collective property of the human-associated microbiota,” as one group of researchers recently concluded in a landmark review article on microbial ecology — that is, as a function of the community, not the individual.

 Such a paradigm shift comes not a moment too soon, because as a civilization, we’ve just spent the better part of a century doing our unwitting best to wreck the human-associated microbiota with a multifronted war on bacteria and a diet notably detrimental to its well-being.
 Researchers now speak of an impoverished “Westernized microbiome” and ask whether the time has come to embark on a project of “restoration ecology” — not in the rain forest or on the prairie but right here at home, in the human gut.
 (Pollan, 2013)

 Jordan Rubin, who figured out how to heal himself when he was wasting away from terminal Crohn’s disease at 19, put it more succinctly, “You’re not what you eat, but what you digest.”
 (Rubin, 2003)

 A concluding appreciation for our clever and invaluable guts: